DragonStorm97/cmake_cpp_project_generator/README.md

 ## Features

+- Project, apps, and library names
+- specify cpp version
-- src as lib or app
+- source as lib or app
   - have the templates in `src/REPLACE_ME_LIB_NAME` and `src/REPLACE_ME_APP_NAME`
   - `include/` folder
 - GitHub Actions Workflow